mariomarroquim/rails_application_service/README.md

 ## Usage

-The `ApplicationService::Base` class provides a standard interface for calling service objects with robust type handling and validations.
-It leverages `ActiveModel::API` for initialization with keyword arguments, `ActiveModel::Attributes` for type casting, and `ActiveModel::Validations` for input validation.
+The `ApplicationService::Base` class provides a standard interface for calling service objects.
+It leverages `ActiveModel` for initialization with keyword arguments and input validation.

 ### Basic service example